 Right.
 We still need our plus sign and our same as sign.
-Go ahead and write the plus and the same as sign.
+Go ahead and write the plus and same as signs.

 3 stands for P1.
 8 stands for P2.
 X stands for T. Does this look like a number sentence we know how to solve?